Click Here to Download the Article Style and Submission Guidelines

 Chapter in edited volume:

 Bianchi, Suzanne M. 1993.
 “Children of Poverty: Why Are They Poor?”
 In Child Poverty and Public Policy, edited by Judith A. Chafel.
-Washington, D.C.: Urban Institute Press.
+Urban Institute Press. {Note that contra Chicago, we do not include page ranges for edited volumes.}

 Two entries/same author (order from earliest to latest; then alpha order by title):